Daikanbo

 Noyaki

-Field burning.
-The grass is needed for feeding cattle in the pasture in spring and summer and for making hay for the wintertime.
-However, it doesn’t grow naturally; it is cultivated artificially.
-People have practiced field burning for several centuries to create good pastureland.
+The grass in these pastures is needed to feed cattle in spring and summer and to make hay for winter.
+However, it does not grow naturally but is cultivated.
+For centuries, people have practiced field burning to maintain productive pastureland.

-The burning can exterminate harmful insects like fleas, and it is a good way to promote the growth of grass suitable for cattle.
-Without this burning, the area would be overgrown with grass and not as beautiful as it is now.
+The burning helps eliminate harmful insects, such as fleas, and encourages the growth of grass suitable for cattle.
+Without it, the area would become overgrown with less desirable vegetation and lose its current beauty.

-Field burning is one of the seasonal events in Aso.
-Around the spring equinox, a day with a gentle breeze is chosen for this burning.
-Once the fire is set in the fields dried out during the previous winter, it spreads very quickly and covers all the fields and mountain areas.
-It is an impressive show.
+Field burning is a major seasonal event in Aso.
+Around the spring equinox, a day with a gentle breeze is chosen.
+Once the fire is set in the fields, which have dried out over the winter, it spreads rapidly across the slopes.
+It is an impressive spectacle.

 Nabegataki Waterfalls

-Nabegataki Waterfalls is located in Oguni Town, close to Kurokawa Onsen.
-It is one of the most scenic waterfalls, but what is unique about this waterfall is that you can go behind it and view the falling water from behind.
-It was formed by a major eruption that occurred about 90,000 years ago.
+Nabegataki Falls is located in Oguni Town, near Kurokawa Onsen.
+It is one of the region’s most scenic waterfalls, unique for allowing visitors to walk behind the curtain of falling water and view it from behind.
+The waterfall was formed by a major volcanic eruption approximately 90,000 years ago.